larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
 - Filter C  for R1 on DC-DC regulators: 15PF here: https://www.researchgate.net/figure/The-circuit-structure-of-the-MP2359-power-supply_fig24_330912026  Put a 0603 footprint.
 - Why does the M9N needs a separate VDD_USB supply?
+- Check ferrit bead current rating.
+Saturation!
 - Change CAN1 to CAN2 so that the build in STM CAN-Bootloader can be used for flashing.
 - Move sd-card as far as possible to the pcb edge.
 - Add text to mark default direction of flight on the pcb.